 So writing your first post on your website can be a daunting task.
 It took me two weeks to figure out what my first post should be.
 Actually, scratch that.
-It took me about two months since my India trip to finally figure out that I should start writing.
+It took me about two months since my India trip and after quitting my job to finally figure out that I should start writing and putting together travel inspiration stories.

 If you have read my About Me page, you would know a little bit of my history of why I started this and where I came from.
 But let me tell you what the turning point was.